Right now we’re using MapMarker

 }

-That’s already an immediate improvement, because now it’s clear what each marker represents – the location name appears directly underneath.
+That really helps our location stand out on the map.
 However, I want to look beyond just the SwiftUI view: I want to look at the Location

 struct itself, and apply a few improvements that make it better.